Three Generations, One Village: A Teacher’s Lasting Legacy

 “I saw Black excellence in the teachers I had at Washington Elementary School,” Rand said.
 “They impacted my life greatly and led me to teach.”

-“I wanted to be the best teacher I could be and use my teaching skills to be a positive influence and example, especially for my Black students,” Roberts said.
-“As a Black educator, I wanted my students to see what was possible and to know they could achieve great things, so we were more than teachers.
+“As a Black educator, I wanted my students to see what was possible and to know they could achieve great things.
+We were more than teachers.
 We were role models.
-Seeing former students like Rosa continue to serve and uplift others makes me proud because it shows the impact of that example.”
+Seeing former students like Rosa continue to serve and uplift others makes me proud because it shows the impact of that example,” said Roberts.

 Inspired by teachers like Roberts who helped shape her belief in and understanding of what’s possible, Rand dedicated 40 years to Wake County Public Schools, impacting the lives of countless students and families.
 Although she’s now retired, Rand continues to answer the call.